 Ability not disability

-Children with Fragile X often have a strong sense of humour and enjoy having fun, which can help overcome their social anxieties.
+Children with Fragile X syndrome often have a strong sense of humour and enjoy having fun, which can help them overcome their social anxieties.
 And they’re often really good at things like:

 - learning visually using pictures or computers

 - remembering things like songs, movies or sports events

 - being compassionate, helpful and friendly.

 Fragile X syndrome can be diagnosed at any age, from before birth to adulthood.
 But the earlier it’s spotted the better, because early intervention can help children reach their full potential.

 All children who have a developmental delay, intellectual disability, or autism should be tested for Fragile X syndrome.